fde-capu/ft_transcendence/docs/checklist.md

 [X] Double friends (somehow it was possible to add the same friend twice).
 [X] Must not be able to invite INGAME nor OFFLINE players.
 [X] Abrupt logout was leaving the user INCHAT forever.
-[ ] User must get offile if the browser closes.
+[X] User must get offile if the browser closes.
 [ ] Better behavior on frontend while server is down.
+[ ] Check if behavior is of with 2FA from 42 API + PONG!